stablekernel/aqueduct/docs/docs/index.md

 var herAndHerManagerAndHerDirectReports = await query.fetchOne();
 ```

-Exceptions thrown for queries are caught by the controller and translated into the appropriate status code.
+Exceptions thrown for queries are caught by a controller and translated into the appropriate status code.
 Unique constraint conflicts return 409,
-missing required properties return 400, database connection failure returns 503, etc. You can change this by try-catching `Query<T>` methods.
+missing required properties return 400, database connection failure returns 503, etc. You can change this by catching exceptions from `Query<T>` methods.

 ### Defining a Data Model

-For each database table, there is a `ManagedObject<T>` subclass.
+Rows in databases are represented by instances of `ManagedObject<T>` subclasses.
 These subclasses are the type argument to `Query<T>`.
-They are made up of two classes: a persistent type that declares a property for each database column in the table, and the subclass of `ManagedObject<T>` that you work with in your code.
+They are made up of two classes: one that declares a property for each database column in a table and the subclass of `ManagedObject<T>` that you work with in your code.

 ```dart
 class Employee extends ManagedObject<_Employee> implements _Employee {